Marathon (series): Games

+Marathon 2: Durandal was released for Windows several months after the Mac OS release, on September 20, 1996.
+All three games were later ported to other operating systems and to modern versions of Windows and macOS after the game engine was open-sourced in 1999.

 Gameplay

-Players of the Marathon games navigate futuristic environments in a first-person perspective.
-These environments are mostly populated by hostile alien life forms or, in the case of multiplayer games, other players.
+In the Marathon series, players can navigate futuristic environments in a first-person perspective.
+These environments are populated by hostile alien life forms or other players in multiplayer.
 Taking the role of a security officer equipped with energy shields, the player makes use of various firearms in an attempt to kill their opponents while trying to avoid getting hit by enemies' attacks.

-Each game offers players a series of single-player levels and various multiplayer maps.
-The geometry of the games' levels – walls, doors, and platforms – are 3D but with the restriction that they can only use completely horizontal or vertical surfaces.
-This was a shortcut later known informally as "2.5D" and was used for performance reasons in an era before hardware-accelerated 3D graphics.
-Notably for the time, the Marathon engine's use of portal-based rendering rather than BSP-based rendering allowed for room-over-room architecture, with the unusual side effect of allowing spaces which would overlap in real life; this arrangement was referred to as "5D space" by the developers.
-As was common for games of that era, 2D sprites are used to portray enemies and NPCs in the level as well as weapons and objects such as ammunition pickups.

-There are two basic resources which the player must conserve: shield strength, which decreases when the player takes damage, and oxygen reserve, which slowly depletes in certain airless levels and submerged areas.
-If either of these resources is fully depleted, the player dies.
-Wall panels located throughout the levels can be used to recharge the shield or oxygen.
-Another type of wall panel called a "pattern buffer" is the sole means of saving your progress.
-Ammunition and canisters which replenish shields or oxygen can be found while exploring the games' environments, as well as various temporary power-ups.
+There are two basic resources that the player must conserve to prevent death: shield strength, which decreases when the player takes damage, and oxygen reserve, which slowly depletes in airless levels and submerged areas.
+Wall panels located throughout the levels can be used to recharge shields or oxygen.
+Another type of wall panel called a "pattern buffer" is used for saving your progress.
+Ammunition and canisters which replenish shields or oxygen can be found while exploring the game's environments, as well as various temporary power-ups.

-Single-player level objectives can include exterminating all hostile creatures, rescuing civilians, retrieving certain items, or simply exploring certain locations.
+Single-player level objectives can include exterminating all hostile creatures, rescuing civilians, retrieving certain items, or exploring certain locations.
 Most levels contain platforms, stairs, doors, and liquids which players can control by activating switches.
-Some levels present players with simple puzzles in which the objective is to find the correct switches to press to advance, or to carefully traverse platforms.
+Some levels present players with simple puzzles where the objective is to find the correct switches to advance or to carefully traverse platforms.